Center for Theoretical Neuroscience

 Computer Science, 2000)

-Currently: Assistant Project Scientist, Redwood Center (through the Helen Wills Neuroscience Institute).
+Currently: Assistant Project Scientist, Redwood Center (through the Helen Wills Neuroscience Institute) and UCSF (Tecott Lab).
 Partially supported by the Simons Foundation and an NSF grant.

 NSF Joint Institutes